-If you are interested in obtaining legal assistance from our office, please Click here for more information.
+If you are interested in obtaining legal assistance from our office, please review our intake guide and contact information.

 The Bankruptcy Clinic accepts referrals from Legal Aid of Mid-New York of indigent individuals in need of bankruptcy relief.
 Students works with clients to obtain and analyze their personal and financial histories, prepare bankruptcy petitions and schedules, provide representation at the first meeting of creditors, and address any issues that arise in the case.
 The program has assisted dozens of individuals in obtaining a fresh financial start.